Dreemurr-T/AnimeGanV2/readme.md

 Use `python train.py` to train AneimeGAN from scratch, will add resume function later<br>
 If your want to tune the hyperparameters, use `python train.py --help` for more details<br>
 - **Testing**<br>
-Still working on some problems, will be added later
+Still working on some problems, will be added later<br>